shutil/flask_distribution/README.md

 # Flask file distribution

 This is a project which tells you.
-How to distribute a flask project into mutipal files.
+How to distribute a flask project into multipal files.

 ## project structure
 ```